saleor/saleor-dashboard/.changeset/tasty-meals-grin.md

 "saleor-dashboard": patch
 ---

-Show info and disable the possibility of selecting products that are unavailable in channels of voucher in voucher details view
+Show info and disable checkbox in AssignProductDialog when product does have channels overlap with selected channels